Seattle demonstrations vent anguish at death of George Floyd and more, for a ‘grieving nation’

 “Yesterday, they burned cop cars and shattered windows and that’s not OK,” said Maurice Cola, 30, who worries the Black community will be blamed for the destruction he believes was caused by a mostly white crowd.

-The fact that 62%of Washington voters in 2018 passed I-940, an initiative to increase police accountability, shows the bigger picture, Taylor said.
+The fact that 62% of Washington voters in 2018 passed I-940, an initiative to increase police accountability, shows the bigger picture, Taylor said.
 “That is a mandate and we need to build on that.
 We need to implement our law.”
 It’s work everyone needs to be involved in, said Taylor, who did not let three-times-a-week dialysis treatments keep him home Saturday.

 It’s not a new fight, said Rev. Harriett Walden, a 30-year veteran of the fight for police reform who now serves on the Community Police Commission.